LibrePhotos/librephotos-linux/README.md

 ## Notes

 Script is not adopted to remote postgresql server.
+If REDIS present on the system AND connection to it through socket, change socket permissions to 770.  librephotos user will be added to redis group.

 ## Compatibility
 - Ubuntu 20.04.x LTS (server)